UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

    I may I wish I

-Now we look up "wish I", and find we have a choice.
+Now we look up "wish I," and find we have a choice.
 Let’s choose "may"::

    I may I wish I may